product review

 FAQ

-- Q: Does glass skin require ten steps?
-A: No — the routine breaks down to six repeatable steps, not a ten-step regimen.
+- Does glass skin require ten steps?
+No — the routine breaks down to six repeatable steps, not a ten-step regimen.

-- Q: Will this routine change my skin tone?
-A: No — glass skin describes finish and hydration, not a change to underlying pigmentation; keep expectations realistic.
+- Will this routine change my skin tone?
+No — glass skin describes finish and hydration, not a change to underlying pigmentation; keep expectations realistic.

-- Q: How many toner layers should I use?
-A: One to three thin layers, per the routine sources reviewed here.
+- How many toner layers should I use?
+One to three thin layers, per the routine sources reviewed here.

-- Q: Do I need Anua products specifically?
-A: No — the guide names two Anua products as legitimate options at specific steps, not as required purchases.
+- Do I need Anua products specifically?
+No — the guide names two Anua products as legitimate options at specific steps, not as required purchases.

-- Q: How often should I exfoliate?
-A: One to two times weekly, based on the routine breakdowns cited above.
+- How often should I exfoliate?
+One to two times weekly, based on the routine breakdowns cited above.

 Read next